brics-db/brics-db.github.io/index.md

 The idea is that each layer in the hardware/software stack detects and corrects those errors, for which it is better suited than other layers.
 For the database domain, this requires novel approaches, as resilience was mainly left to the hardware and operating system layers.
 For instance, database systems could use context knowledge about data types, algorithms, internal data structures, and inherent redundancy to detect and correct hardware errors when and where it is sensible.

+### AHEAD: Adaptable Data Hardening for On-the-Fly Hardware Error Detection during Database Query Processing

+We created a main memory-centric column store prototype which does the detection of transient hardware errors (multi-bit flips) in software.
+Find the sources on [GitHub/brics-db/AHEAD](https://github.com/brics-db/AHEAD){:hreflang="en"}{:target="_blank"}.
+Other generic software approaches store and process all data twice or thrice (double or triple modular redundancy).
+In contrast to these application-oblivious techniques, we use a data encoding which is tailored to the actual data size and can be adapted to a desired error rate.
+More details on the techniques can be found under [AN Coding](/ANCoding){:hreflang="en"} and [Coding Reliability](/coding_reliability){:hreflang="en"} (see navigation bar at the top).

 ## Related Publications

 + <img alt="SIGMOD 2018" src="/assets/images/logo_SIGMOD_2018.png" />